SamaaKhalifa/University-Expret-System-/README.md

   - **Noura Ashraf AbdElnaby** => nourraasshhraf@gmail.com      github =>  https://github.com/NouraAshraff<br>
   - **Sondos Emara Gomaa Basha** => sondos.emara2002@gmail.com  github =>  https://github.com/SondosEmara<br>
 # University-Expret-System-
-    ●This project introduce an expert university system and the different relations between its parts represented as facts and rules in clips and hierarchy ontology in protégé.
+    ● This project introduce an expert university system and the different relations between its parts represented as facts and rules in clips and hierarchy ontology in protégé.
     It also discusses how to infer on it using rule based system “clips” and SparQl query language.

 # University-Expret-System has the Following Classes:
 - University